PowerDNS/lightningstream/docs/schema.md

 "accounts-owned-by-jane:".

 If a safe separator cannot be found, the key can be prefixed with one or two bytes indicating the length of the key.
-Also keep in mind that LMDB keys are limited to 511 bytes by default, and changing this requires a custom build of the LMDB code.
+Also keep in mind that LMDB keys are typically limited to 511 bytes.

-There records can safely be individually added and deleted by the application.
+These records can safely be added and deleted by different instances of the application.

 !!! warning